Octobug/notes/linguistics/second_language_acquisition/english/presentation/README.md

 1. *I have been married.*
 2. *I have been coming to Beijing for fourteen years.*
 3. *Beauty means this to one and that to the other.
-And yet when anyone of us has seen that which to him is beautiful he has known an emotion which is in every case the same in kind.*
+And yet when any one of us has seen that which to him is beautiful he has known an emotion which is in every case the same in kind.*

 ---